Hamish Harding: British adventurer among crew missing on Titanic sub

 Mr Harding, 58, chairman of aircraft firm Action Aviation, is a renowned explorer who has flown to space and holds three Guinness World Records.

-His stepson Brian Szasz said in a now-deleted post on Facebook: He "has gone missing on submarine."
+His stepson Brian Szasz said in a now-deleted post on Facebook: He "has gone missing on (the) submarine."

 Submersible operator OceanGate said its "entire focus" is on the crew's return.